ryanemitchell/FoundationPress/README.md

 2. Make sure that your code is bug-free and does not introduce new bugs
 3. Create a [pull request](https://help.github.com/articles/creating-a-pull-request)
 4. Verify that all the Travis-CI build checks have passed

-## Site Setup

-Open Settings.scss and run through.
-Additional COlors in colors.scss

-Set fonts for All text, body and headers